nclient/NClient/README.md

 <a name="usage" />

 ## How to use?
-To generate a client, you just need to create an interface describing available endpoints and input/output data of a service.
-After that, you can generate and configure the client, using the `NClientGallery.Clients.GetRest()`.
+First you have to create an interface describing available endpoints and input/output data of a service via annotations.
+After that, you can select the required type of client in `NClientGallery` and then set additional settings for it if necessary.

 <a name="usage-non-aspnet" />

-### Usage with non ASP.NET web service
+### Usage with third-party service
-If you do not have the source code of the ASP.NET web service or you want to send requests to the non .Net service, then you just need to create an interface that describes the service you want to make requests to.
+If you want to send requests to a third-party service, you should create an interface that describes the service you want to make requests to.
 Follow the steps below:
 #### Step 1: Install `NClient` on client-side
 ```
 dotnet add package NClient